xixi0222/Stock-Risk-Return-Analysis/README.md

 	* Interval estimation: It shows the confidence interval of statistics (Alpha & Beta) at a confidence level.
 3. Portfolio:
         * Get the portfolio of 2 stocks which has minimum risk indicated by Var\[return of portfolio].

+#### Data Description:

+1. In this Excel file, I choose 10 stocks with the largest market value.
+These stocks can better reflect the corporations and economic situations of the US.
+For the index, Nasdaq, S&P500 and Dow Jones industrial index are chosen.

 #### Analysis Structure Tree: